Cardiac Sonography (Echocardiography)

 - Provide proof of current immunizations and TB test

-- Provide proof of current certification for basic life support (BLS)
+- Provide proof of current American Heart Association basic life support (BLS) certification

-- Complete online Cleveland Clinic School of Cardiac Ultrasound Application Form and noted attachments
+- Complete online Cleveland Clinic School of Cardiac Ultrasound Application Form (link below) and noted attachments

 *Shadowing must be completed at any Cleveland Clinic facility and can be coordinated with the assistance of the Program Director if needed.
 Once completed, a signed shadowing form is required with the candidate’s completed application and supporting documentation.